STealthy-and-haSTy/SublimeScraps/plugins/README.md

- * [log_toggler.py](log_toggler.py) is an example `ApplicationCommand` that makes it easier to toggle the state of logging for commands, input and result regular expressions (useful for testing error capturing in a build system) without having to drop the the console.
+ * [log_toggler.py](log_toggler.py) is an example `ApplicationCommand` that makes it easier to toggle the state of logging for commands, input and result regular expressions (useful for testing error capturing in a build system) without having to drop to the console.
 It's also a demonstration on how to use the `is_checked` and `description` methods of the command classes to give your command a default caption or display as checked in the menu.